What’s Brand Messaging? (You Need It BEFORE Copywriting)

 In a nutshell:

-• As they say, “You can’t read the label from inside the jar”.
-Being so close to your business makes it much harder (and more dangerous) to write about it in a way that actually speaks to your audience, and because you’re not a copywriter, it’s totally normal that you’re not familiar with the best practices to maximise conversions.
-Instead, an audit is objective and carried out by an expert.
+✅ As they say, “You can’t read the label from inside the jar”.
+Being so close to your business makes it much harder to write about it in a way that actually speaks to your audience.
+Plus, because you’re not a professional copywriter, it’s totally normal that you’re not familiar with the best practices to maximise conversions (as in, compelling people to get their wallets out and be happy about it).
+Instead, an audit is objective and carried out by an expert who’ll read that label for you and help you rewrite it.
 No more guesswork!

-• From social media posts to newsletters and more, you’ll find it much easier to talk and write about your business once you put those suggestions into practice
+✅ From social media to newsletters and more, you’ll find it much easier to talk and write about your business IN GENERAL once you put those website copy review suggestions into practice

 Now that you know all this, does this one-off investment sound like the best option for you right now?

-Then check out my website copy review deal
+Then check out my website copy review package (I’m Giada, by the way).

-• An in-depth document full of comments, feedback, and actionable suggestions
+An in-depth document full of comments, feedback, and actionable suggestions (no jargon or confusing instructions!)

-• A checklist to help you prioritise them and put them into practice (without feeling overwhelmed)
+A checklist to help you prioritise them and put them into practice without feeling overwhelmed.
+I’ve got you!

-If the words on your website haven’t been generating many leads and sales, they won’t magically begin to do that “one day”.
+If the words on your website haven’t been bringing you (m)any new clients, they won’t magically begin to do that “one day”.

-It’s clearly time to do something about it.
-The sooner you book a website copy review, the sooner you can fix all those problems and start seeing the first results.
+It’s clearly time to do something about it, don’t you think?
+Because the sooner you book your website copy review, the sooner you can start using those strategic pages to take someone from prospect to paying client more easily—without YOU having to do all the heavy-lifting

 More #crafty blog posts on this topic: